Overview

 Here are my key takeaways:

-Honest conversations are hard but necessary
+Honest conversations are necessary

 You don't need to burn it down